rubberduck-ai/rubberduck-vscode/doc/rubberduck-templates.md

 To see it in action:

 1. Save the template as `.rubberduck/template/drunken-pirate.rdt.md` in your workspace
-2. Use "Rubberduck: Reload Conversation Types"
+2. Use "Rubberduck: Reload Templates"
 3. Use "Rubberduck: Start Custom Chat… 💬"
 4. Pick "Ask a drunken pirate"

 This template is a conversation between a developer and a drunken pirate.
 The drunken pirate starts by describing the selected code.

 Want to craft your own?
-Let's dig into how Rubberduck Conversation Templates are structured.
+Let's dig into how Rubberduck Templates are structured.

-## Rubberduck Conversation Template Structure
+## Rubberduck Template Structure

-Rubberduck Conversation Templates are [GitHub-flavored Markdown](https://github.github.com/gfm/) files with special fenced code sections.
+Rubberduck Templates are [GitHub-flavored Markdown](https://github.github.com/gfm/) files with special fenced code sections.
 You can use regular markdown to document your template, and use the fenced code sections to define the template itself.

 There are two types of fenced code sections: